Home

 Network availability and road user impact

-Ironwork that is non-compliant or degrades early can drive reactive works, lane closures and additional reinstatements.
+Ironwork that is non-compliant or degrades early can drive reactive works, lane closures and additional reinstatements and can cause unsafe operation, which could be hazardous to road users.
 Current industry guidance emphasises collaboration and good practice to reduce the impact of highway works on road users, which starts with selecting and installing fit-for-purpose, compliant ironwork.

 What to check before you specify or buy